 The Electoral Meetings—Conclaves had not quite been invented—began in August, if Ryccardus de S. Germano is to be trusted, at the old building called the Septisolium.
-The Cardinals did not gather there willingly, but were induced to come together by the Senator of Rome, Matteo Rosso Orsini "Il Grande" (whose younger brother Napoleone succeeded him as Senator, and whose eldest son became Pope Nicholas III in 1275):.
+The Cardinals did not gather there willingly, but were induced to come together by the Gregorian Senator of Rome, Matteo Rosso Orsini "Il Grande" (whose younger brother Napoleone succeeded him as Senator, and whose grandson became Pope Nicholas III in 1275):

 Eodem mense Augusti iussu imperatoris vastatores de regno aput Insulam pontis solarati et aput Sanctum Iohannem de Incarico, ut intrent Campaniam congregantur.
 Cardinales qui in Urbe ad papae electionem convenerant, per senatorem et Romanos apud Septisolium includuntur, ut ad creandum papam inviti procedant.